go-modules/modules/README.md

 }
 ```

-Additionally, a *Binder* may be configured to recognize certain tag keys and call a *ValueSetter* to set a value.
+Additionally, a *Binder* may be configured to recognize certain tag keys and call an *Injector* to set a value.
 The 'literal' tag key is built-in, and parses string tag values into standard supported types.
 ```go
 type module struct {